Trifon Zarezan Day. First Pruning of the Vines

 Preparations for the Day

-St Trifon Zarezan Day, among other things is about vitality and fruitfulness.
+Among other things, St Trifon Zarezan Day is about vitality and fruitfulness.
 The pruning rituals are traditionally performed by men.
 Folklore says that women entering the vineyards on this day would bring bad luck to the wine.
-But this is not strictly observed in modern times and St Trifon Zarezan day is a great occasion shared by everyone.
+But this is not strictly observed in modern times and Trifon Zarezan day is a great occasion shared by everyone.

 Rising with the dawn, the lady of the house would be up and about preparing and baking special festive bread, decorated with dough grapes and vine leaves.
 A hen or chicken is sometimes roasted and along with a baklitsa (wooden jug) of wine everything is placed into a woven bag ready for the man to take to the vineyard.